 Controlling sericea lespedeza

-Aerial applications of these products should be done with a minimum spray volume of three gallons per acre.
-Higher spray volumes (e.g. five gallons per acre) will generally be more effective.
-Areas that contain sericea lespedeza and have been hayed can be sprayed with herbicides about four to six weeks after harvest.
+Aerial applications of these products should be done with a minimum spray volume of 3 gallons per acre.
+Higher volumes, e.g. 5 gallons per acre, will generally be more effective.

-Herbicide treatments will need to be repeated every two to four years to keep this invasive species in check.
+Herbicide treatments will need to be repeated every 2 to 4 years to keep this invasive species in check.
 Initial treatments should reduce dense stands to the point where spot treatment can be used in future years.
 Left untreated, sericea lespedeza will dominate a site, greatly reducing forage production and species diversity.

 If you are unfamiliar with sericea lespedeza, learn how to identify the species and get started with a control program.
 Be persistent with control efforts to keep this invasive species at manageable populations.

 An excellent collection of more information about serciea lespedeza is on this web page http://www.agronomy.k-state.edu/extension/range-and-forage/sericea-lespedeza/ maintained by K State Research and Extension Range Specialist Walt Fick.